RinzlerCR7/fedora-xfce4-install/README.md

 ## Installing Fedora with Xfce4

-In the Software Selection menu, select Xfce Desktop as the base environment & add the following additional softwares for the selected environment,
+In the Software Selection menu, select `Xfce Desktop` as the base environment & add the following additional softwares for the selected environment,
+* `Applications for the Xfce Desktop`
+* `Multimedia support for Xfce`

 ## Installing Debian without a desktop environment